Heart disease is the leading cause of death among both men and women in the United States, taking the lives of 610,000 Americans every year.

 “I ask my patients to make a list of what they are eating, and then give very specific recommendations for substitutions, portions, and problem foods,” she says.
 “For example, replace your white rice with brown rice or quinoa or eat only half of what you have taken on your plate.
 This makes it much easier for people to get started in the process.”

-“If someone comes in with a heart attack, I ask what happened that day.
+“If someone comes in after a heart attack, I ask what happened that day.
 Were they angry with someone?
 Was there a stressful event?”
 Dr. Uddin says.
 “All the physical risk factors are important, but I also want to know why did it happen on that particular day?
-The majority of the time, there is some emotional or environmental trigger,” she says.
+The majority of the time, there is some emotional or environmental trigger.”

 An integrative approach takes all of those factors into consideration when determining treatment and crafting an individualized care plan for each patient that reflects and acknowledges their unique lifestyle, she says.